anushapbhapri-byte/ai-ocr-document-analyzer/README.md

 100%

-Key Observation
+🔎 What this shows

-Preprocessing did not improve every field equally.
+Preprocessing does not improve every field equally.

-Threshold preprocessing performed particularly well on monetary fields, while some identifier fields remained more challenging.
+In this benchmark, threshold preprocessing performed particularly well for monetary fields, while identifier fields such as IBAN remained more challenging.

+That distinction is important because an overall OCR score can hide field-specific weaknesses.

 🔍 Error Analysis

-I added a separate error-analysis step to understand why OCR results fail.

-Run

-python error_analysis.py
+Accuracy tells us what happened.

+Error analysis helps explain why it happened.

-The analysis categorizes field-level errors into:
+The project includes a dedicated error-analysis step that categorizes field-level mismatches into:

 ❌ Missing Extraction